jcs-instructor/mobtimer/backlog.md

 Refactor/Improve Later

-- [ ] Rename folder mobtimer-api as mobtimer-shared (since it contains shared logic in addition to api)
 - [ ] Low priority.
 Ethan after hours:
   - [ ] 2nd crack on start scripts, think about class vs function
   - [ ] In tasks.json, reorder tasks by order of execution